Southern-Exposure-Seed-Exchange/Zencart-Bootstrap-Theme/README.md

 using `make`.
 To watch the SASS files for changes & automatically compile new CSS files, simply run `make`.
 To only build them once, run `make build`.
 To build compressed CSS files for distribution, run `make dist`.

+## Notes

+Some of ZenCart's default functionality has been changed in this theme:

+* Removed all Banners.
+Any Banners added via ZenCart's Admin will not show up.